wlillisdev/tasty_tipples/README.md

 - <img src="assets/readme/checkout_process.gif" alt="stripe" width="900"/>

 ## Confirmation Email
-- If the order is successfull a confirmation email will be sent to customer.
+- If the order is successful a confirmation email will be sent to customer.

 - <img src="assets/readme/confirmation_email_sent.png" alt="stripe" width="700"/>

 ## Webhooks
 - Using the Stripe settings, webhooks have been set up to confirm an order goes through after payment.
 - <img src="assets/readme/webhook.png" alt="webhook" width="700"/>

 ## Profile Page
 - When a User registers for a new account, a profile page will automatically be created for them.
-The link to their profile page appears in Account in the navigation bar once they are logged in.
+The link to their profile page appears under the Account icon in the navigation bar once they are logged in.
 On this page the user can choose to update their profile information
-- The Profile page also contains a table listing out the details of all the users past purachses.
+- The Profile page also contains a table listing out the details of all the users past purchases.
 - The user can update information on their profile if they require.
 - ![User Profile](assets/readme/profile.png)

 ## Register, Sign In & Log Out of Account
 - Sign Up
-  - When a new user clicks on register they will be brought to the sign up page.
+  - When a new user clicks on register, they will be brought to the sign-up page.
-  - After submitting the form,  The User are then emailed a verification link to confirm thier details and finalise the set up the useres account.
+  - After submitting the form, The User are then emailed a verification link to confirm their details and finalise the setup of their new account.
   - ![Sign Up](assets/readme/signup.png)

 - Sign In